tensorflow/community/governance/SIG-readme-template.md

 ## SIG presentation
 A general short description of the Repository/SIG.

+## Example
+A very minimal inline primer just to quiclky expose the library

+## DOCS/API
+Link to the Tensorflow web site

 ## Badges section
 Add badges for you repostiroy (pypy, python, gitter, api etc.)
 CI/Buid specifc badges

+## Tensorflow compatibility Matrix
+Repository releases compatibility with TF and Python version or (other languages, cuda, etc.)

 ## Project/Repository structure
 A repository overiew with a short description of its tree/modularity

-## Tensorflow compatibility Matrix
-Repository releases compatibility with TF and Python version or (other languages, cuda, etc.)

 ## Release policy
 Describe the release policy: